 At least we are able to have a parade.

-To the Facebook user that wrote that public will perceive us as freaks, whores, perverts and alcoholics – get over yourself Mary.
+To the Facebook user that wrote that the public will perceive us as freaks, whores, perverts, and alcoholics – get over yourself, Mary.

 Do you see a bitchy hetero and think all heterosexuals are bitches?

 Who really cares what our occupations are?

 ” I don’t want people to think we are just hairdressers and makeup artists.”

 What if we all were?
 Get over yourself, Louella.